What Do Dreams About the Moon Mean?

 The Meaning in the Moon

-Is the moon simply a symbol for romance?
+Is the moon simply a symbol of romance?

 When discussing it as a dream symbol, the answer is an unequivocal "no!"
 In dream symbolism, lunar dreams can be expressions of: